Release Date: February 2019

 The iconic art deco suspension bridge spans 4,200ft and is open to car, bike, giant converting robot, and foot traffic.
 This Studio Series 38 Voyager Class Transformers: Bumblebee Optimus Prime figure converts from robot to truck mode in 35 steps.
 Remove backdrop to showcase Optimus Prime in the San Francisco Bridge scene.
 Figure features vivid, movie-inspired deco and a detailed blaster accessory.
 Transformers and all related characters are trademarks of Hasbro.

 The "Bumblebee" Movie featured one of the most memorable Transformers sequences ever shown in theaters: a battle on Cybertron between the Autobots and Decepticons featuring a who's who of classic characters!
 Unlike the previous live action films, these characters all featured G1-inspired designs giving fans of the franchise a nostalgic trip.
 One of the characters heavily featured in this scene is Optimus Prime, looking more like his G1 counterpart than the CG model used in the first five live action Transformers films.
 This design is a fan favorite, and makes for a perfect Studio Series release.
-You can check out a clip of Optimus in action from the "Bumblebee" Movie "Bee Vision" extra:
+You can check out a clip of Optimus in action from the "Bumblebee" Movie in the embed below:

 The Voyager Class Studio Series figures are packaged in boxes similar in size to the boxes used for "The Last Knight".
 The boxes are vertical rectangles with a large window in the front.
 Instead of the lighter colors of "The Last Knight" boxes, this box takes a more "Generations" style approach, using a black background and a vertical "Transformers" logo to the right.
 Above that is the "Generations" logo.
 Reflecting the new, unified approach to the Transformers toy line both Hasbro and Takara Tomy's logos appear on the front of the packaging.
 Towards the lower part of the box is the logo for the specific film the character comes from (in this case it is the logo for the "Bumblebee" film.
 To the left is new package art with blue borders.
 The packaging also has package art on the side and a large collector number designated to each figure.
 In Optimus' case his number is 38.
 The idea is that you can line up all these figures on a shelf to show off the collection numbers.
 It's a neat idea and has kept me from tossing out the box so far.